 Before using the barrel, turn it on its side and rinse the interior using a garden hose.
 You can clean the barrel by scrubbing with a vinegar and water solution or a mixture of about 1/3 cup bleach to 1 gallon of water.
 Rinse the barrel thoroughly before using it.

 Rain Barrel Maintenance

-If you douse the barrel with bleach once a month, there isn't much more maintenance needed.
+To maintain your rain barrel, douse it with bleach once a month.
 If you have the type of barrel where the downspout discharges the water onto the top of the barrel, you should remove any leaves or other debris that may accumulate there.
 Many people place a layer of decorative river rock on top of the barrel.
 The water will seep through to the barrel, but the stones can help keep debris from clogging the flow.

 During the course of a growing season, you may be emptying and refilling the barrel a number of times to keep the water fresh.
 If you do detect an odor, simply empty the barrel and clean it.